iaincollins/iaincollins/README.md

  <a href="https://explore.iaincollins.com"><img src="https://github.com/user-attachments/assets/ef59f45d-9c56-41cb-b15e-2b90031e6c08" width="800"></a>
 </p>

-This sample features three distinct environments explorable in a first-person view, generated at runtime using procedural generation.
+This sample features three distinct environments - a forest, a desert and a frozen landscape - that you can travel between and explore in a first-person view, with a new map generated at runtime using procedural generation each time.
 Built with Next.js, React, and React Three Fibre (a wrapper for Three.js, which abstracts WebGL), this unconventional stack serves as a simple demo with player movement and physics interaction.
-It was an exercise to explore the possibilities of these components and helped me better understand the practical issues relating to implementing a 3D environment using React Three Fibre and Three.js.
+It was an exercise to explore the practical issues of implementing an interactive 3D environment using common web libraries.

 ## 📈 [Ardent Insight](https://ardent-insight.com)